bbauska/zombiePolitics/README.md

 States, the most visible being the Tea Party movement.
-These movements do more than preach about God, money, and guns; they also sabotage democracy, block pub­ lic debate about alternative forms of power, and try to sell the illusion, as Chris Hedges points out, “that the free market [is] a natural outgrowth of democracy and a force of nature” that we simply have to accept unquestionably.8 Without an urgent reconsideration ofthe crucial place of public values in shaping American soci­ ety, the meaning and gains of the past that extend fiom the Civil Rights movement to the antiwar movements of the 1960s will be lost, offering neither models nor examples of struggles forged in the heat of reclaiming democratic values, relations, and institutions.
+These movements do more than preach about God, money, and guns; they also sabotage democracy, block pub­ lic debate about alternative forms of power, and try to sell the illusion, as Chris Hedges points out, "that the free market [is] a natural outgrowth of democracy and a force of nature" that we simply have to accept unquestionably.8 Without an urgent reconsideration ofthe crucial place of public values in shaping American soci­ ety, the meaning and gains of the past that extend fiom the Civil Rights movement to the antiwar movements of the 1960s will be lost, offering neither models nor examples of struggles forged in the heat of reclaiming democratic values, relations, and institutions.</p>

-New York Times columnist Frank Rich has argued that the most striking char­ acteristic ofthe last decade is how much the American people have been conned, played for suckers with arguments about weapons of mass destruction, the genius of Karl Rove, and the importance of corporations in shaping our lives, to name a
+<p>New York Times columnist Frank Rich has argued that the most striking char­
+acteristic ofthe last decade is how much the American people have been conned, played for suckers with arguments about weapons of mass destruction, the genius of Karl Rove, and the importance of corporations in shaping our lives, to name a